-Measure out the amount of dry beans you desire to cook.
-One cup will expand two-and-a-half to three times when cooked.
-Spread beans on a white plate.
-Remove any small stones and damaged or broken beans.
+Measure the amount of dry beans you want to cook.
+One cup will expand 2½ to 3 times when cooked.
+Before soaking and cooking dry beans, visually hand inspect them.

-Place the sorted beans in a bowl and cover with cold water.
-Swish around and remove any beans that float to the top.
-Pour off water.
-Repeat rinsing once more or until the water runs clear.
+Place sorted beans in a bowl and cover with cold water.
+Swish the beans around and remove any beans that float to the surface.
+Pour off the water.
+Repeat rinse until the water runs clear.
 Place beans in a colander or strainer and rinse under cold water.
-Rinse out the bowl and place the beans in it.
+Rinse the bowl and place the beans back into it for soaking.

 |Bean Type||Soaking Time||Cooking Time||Pressure Cooking|

 |Aduki Beans||4 hours||45 minutes to 1 hour||15 to 20 minutes|